 For ext2, ext3, or FAT storages or storage partitions, it is possible to create users with limited rights.
 Move the Read only switch to the right not to let the user create, change, or delete files.
-Click the SAVE button.

 To view passwords of all user accounts, move the Show password switch to the right.